TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/4-make-products-persistent.rst

    }

-Our ``ProductRepository`` must be derived by ``\TYPO3\CMS\Extbase\Persistence\Repository`` and inherits by this all methods.
-It can remain empty therefore in our simple example.
-We put the class file :file:`ProductRepository.php` into the directory :file:`EXT:store_inventory/Classes/Domain/Repository/`.
+Our ``ProductRepository`` must be derived from ``\TYPO3\CMS\Extbase\Persistence\Repository`` and therefore inherits all methods from it.
+It can remain empty in our simple example.
+We save the class file :file:`ProductRepository.php` in the directory :file:`EXT:store_inventory/Classes/Domain/Repository/`.